agucova/colab-theme-plus/readme.md

 # Google Colab Theme+

-A simple style that increases the contrast of the default dark and light theme and changes the monospace font to [JetBrainsMono][JBM].
+A simple style that increases the contrast of the default dark and light theme and changes the monospace font to Fira Code with ligatures.

 The theme can be installed by importing [`style.json`][json] to a style manager like [Stylus] or by coping [`themeplus.css`][css] to